ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-documents-by-prefix.markdown

 * Use this endpoint with the **`GET`** method to retrieve documents from the database by a common prefix in their document IDs:
 `<server URL>/databases/<database name>/docs?startsWith=<document ID prefix>`

-* There are various query parameters for filtering and paging the results.
+* Query parameters can be used to filter and page the results.

 * In this page:
   * [Basic Example](../../../client-api/rest-api/document-commands/get-documents-by-prefix#basic-example)